 The current controls and any new controls that Sarcos develops may be inadequate because of changes in conditions of Sarcos' business.
 Any failure to develop or maintain effective controls, or any difficulties encountered in their implementation or improvement, could adversely affect Sarcos' operating results or cause it to fail to meet its reporting obligations and may result in a restatement of its financial statements for prior periods.
 Any failure to implement and maintain effective internal controls also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of Sarcos' internal control over financial reporting that Sarcos is required to include in its periodic reports that it will file with the SEC under Section 404 of the Sarbanes-Oxley Act.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in Sarcos' reported financial and other information.
-For additional information regarding the material weakness in internal control over financial reporting prior to the Closing of the Business Combination.
+For additional information regarding the material weakness in internal controls identified by Sarcos management, please see the risk factor entitled "- Both Old Sarcos and Rotor identified a material weakness in their internal control over financial reporting prior to the Closing of the Business Combination.
 If we are unable to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results."